AdobeDocs/experience-platform.en/help/ai-assistant/questions.md

 ---
-title: Example Questions for AI Assistant
+title: Question guide for AI Assistant
 description: Read this document to learn example questions that you can use when querying AI Assistant.
 ---
-# Example questions for AI Assistant
+# Question guide for AI Assistant

 Read this document to for a set of example questions that you can use when querying AI Assistant.

 You can also use this document to learn tips on [how to phrase your questions](#phrasing-your-questions) to get optimal responses from AI Assistant.

-## Example questions grouped by objectives {#objectives-questions}
+## Objective-based questions {#objectives-questions}

 The following example questions are grouped by objectives that you can accomplish when using AI Assistant: